 These conditions may also lead to using drugs and alcohol as a coping skill, self-soothing behavior, or self-medication.
 Some use the drugs or alcohol to help feel better because it numbs or distracts from the emotional pain.
 Others crave the instant gratification of good feelings and pleasure that some drugs deliver.

 Make A Prevention Plan

 While there can be other influences, these five indicators of vulnerability to teen addiction are some of the most problematic.
 The problem becomes worse if the teen uses for a variety of these reasons.
 Don’t be left behind.
 Continue to explore how these reasons may fit for your child and take precautions and discuss addictions with your child or teen.
 Be willing to look at your own behavior and see if there are negative behaviors that may influence your teen to use.
 What should you do if you think your kid is using.
-Finally, if you need help with your child, visit Recovery Guidance for a free and safe resource to find addiction and mental health professionals near you.
+A great resource to help is the new 100 Tips for Growing Up.